Early Withdrawal Penalties for Traditional and Roth IRAs

 • Some early withdrawals are tax-free and penalty-free.

-What Are the Withdrawal Penalties for IRAs?
+What Are the Early Withdrawal Penalties for IRAs?

 Roth IRAs

-Contributions to Roth IRAs are made with after-tax dollars.
+Contributions to Roth IRAs are made using after-tax dollars.
 This means that you pay income tax on your contributions for the year when you make them.
 As a result, withdrawals of Roth contributions are not subject to income tax, as this would be double taxation.

 If you take out an amount equivalent to the sum that you put into your Roth, the distribution is not considered taxable income, regardless of your age, nor is it subject to penalty.